 —“One million and counting”, Sydney Morning Herald, 12 January 2008

 This ‘seven per cent’ figure gained currency shortly after the election of the Rudd Labor Government in 2007, in an apparent attempt to portray transport as unworthy of inclusion in Rudd’s carbon trading scheme.
+(As the record shows, transport was indeed excluded from the Gillard carbon pricing scheme four years later.)
 It is obtained by dividing the emissions from road transport into passenger cars, light commercial vehicles, trucks and motorcycles, and singling out the figure for ‘passenger cars’ alone.
 Aside from the fact that many ‘light commercial’ vehicles are also used for personal transport, this sets up a misleading comparison involving the ‘non-commercial’ uses of road transport versus both the commercial and non-commercial uses of electricity.

-(The SMH article also got the ‘electricity’ figure badly wrong.
-48 per cent is not the figure for electricity, but for all stationary energy use: it includes activities such as petrol refining, the main product of which is fuel for cars.
-Electricity actually represents about 36% of emissions, and coal-fired electricity about 33%.)
+(The SMH article also got the ‘electricity’ figure badly wrong, even by 2008 standards.
+48 per cent was not the figure for electricity, but for all stationary energy use: it includes activities such as petrol refining, the main product of which is fuel for cars.
+Electricity actually represented about 36% of emissions in 2008, and about 31% a decade later.)

 What happens if we look specifically at household emissions from electricity and gas use, alongside emissions from household transport activities?
 The CSIRO did this in 2002, and their results took many by surprise.
 Here transport emerges as by far the greatest energy user and the biggest factor in household greenhouse emissions.